 Student Assistance Fund

-The Student Assistance Fund (SAF), first established in 1994, provides financial support to full or part-time students who are experiencing financial difficulties while attending higher education.
-From the years 2009/10 to 2017/18, over €67.5 million has been allocated through the SAF to students in higher education institutions.
+The Student Assistance Fund, first established in 1994, provides financial support to full- or part-time students who are experiencing financial difficulties while attending higher education.
+From the years 2009/10 to 2017/18, over €67.5 million has been allocated through the Student Assistance Fund to students in higher education institutions.

-In 2017, an additional €1 million was allocated to the SAF with institutions asked to prioritise and ring-fence this element of funding for the support of part-time students who are lone parents or members of the other target groups identified in the National Plan for Equity of Access to Higher Education 2015-2019.
+Since 2017, an additional €1 million per year has been allocated to the Student Assistance Fund with higher education institutions asked to prioritise and ring-fence this element of funding for the support of part-time students who are lone parents or members of the other access target groups identified in the National Plan for Equity of Access to Higher Education 2015-2019.
 Since 2019, additional funding has been allocated to the Student Assistance Fund in respect of students studying for a Professional Master of Education.